-There are approximately 17,000 citizens residing in 7,000 residences within the BRFPD.
+There are approximately 93,000 citizens residing within the area serviced by the City of Boulder.
 The wildland/urban interface areas were divided into 10 communities.
-Five of the 10 communities are located within the foothills.
+9 of the 10 communities are located within close proximity to the foothills.
 The areas within each community represent certain dominant hazards from a wildfire perspective.
 Fuels, topography, structural flammability, availability of water for fire suppression, egress and access difficulties, as well as other hazards both natural and manmade, are considered in the overall hazard ranking of these communities.
-The hazard assessment identified four of the 10 communities in the study area to be extreme or very high hazard areas.
-Under extreme burning conditions, there is a likelihood of rapid increases in fire intensity and spread in these areas due to steep topography, fast burning or flashy fuel components and other topographic features that contribute to channeling winds and promotion of extreme fire behavior.
-These areas may also represent a high threat to life safety due to poor egress, the likelihood of heavy smoke, heat, and /or long response times.
+Of the 10 communities in the study area, the hazard assessment identified 3 that were rated very high hazard areas.
+Under extreme burning conditions, there is a likelihood of rapid increases in fire intensity and spread in these areas due to fast burning or flashy fuel components, and topographic features that contribute to channeling winds and promotion of extreme fire behavior.
+These areas may also represent a threat to life safety due to egress issues, and the likelihood of heavy smoke and heat.